 Lauren Scopaz Daunais is the Vice President for Strategy and Operations for Stamford Cradle to Career.
 She has over 20 years of experience spanning the nonprofit and for-profit sectors, including 12 years at the Harlem Children’s Zone, with an emphasis on strategy, project management, and leadership.
 She has an MBA from Harvard Business School and a Bachelor’s in Engineering Sciences from Dartmouth College.
 Lauren believes all children deserve the opportunities and support they need to achieve their potential, and that high quality, equitable education and wrap around supports are the way to economic mobility.
 She also believes that systemic racism is the root cause for much of the inequity that exists.
 Lauren is proud to be a Stamford resident, public school parent, and part of the collaborative, fun, equity-focused team at Stamford Cradle to Career.

-Yolande Ford is the Restorative Practices Coordinator for Stamford Cradle to Career.
+Yolande Ford is the Director of Equity Initiatives for Stamford Cradle to Career.
 She is also a Licensed Professional Counselor (licensed in Connecticut and Texas).
 She has over 18 years of experience working with the community and diverse populations, particularly disenfranchised and underserved groups.
 She has a Master’s of Arts in Counseling from Prairie View A & M University, Master’s of Divinity from Baylor University’s George Truett Theological Seminary, and a Bachelor’s of Science in Biology from Baylor University.
 Yolande realizes that life is challenging and at times overwhelming, especially for society’s most vulnerable.
 Therefore, she works diligently and passionately to mitigate the trauma and subsequent damage that so many children and families experience.

 Katie Murphy is the Data Manager for Stamford Cradle to Career.
 She has over a decade of experience in the nonprofit sector working for both domestic and international organizations.
 Her work has focused on helping community organizations strengthen their data collection abilities while empowering them to make actionable decisions based on their data.
 She has a MS in Measurement and Evaluation from American University and a BA in English from Fordham University.
 Katie is passionate about the collaborative nature of Cradle to Career’s work and is motivated by inspiring communities to use their existing resources to create meaningful change.